-Cave maps are included within Appendix I.
+Cave maps are included within Appendix L.

 Several early cave descriptions on the Beck Commons Preserve had the wrong cave map associated with Beck Sewer Cave and the wrong cave name associated with Beck Trash Cave.
 The map for nearby Beck Ranch Cave (a cave outside the Beck Commons Preserve) had been associated with Beck Sewer Cave and the name "Beck Tin Can Cave" had been applied to Beck Trash Cave.
-Both sources of confusion were corrected with a renewed mapping effort in 2010; however, no map for Beck Sewer is attached within the appendix of this report.
+Both sources of confusion were corrected with a renewed mapping effort in 2010.